Open Government Partnership

 The Open Government Partnership is an international initiative where signatory countries work to be more open, accountable and responsive to citizens.
 Using new technologies is a part of this.

-International Open Government Partnership website
+Homepage — Open Government Partnership

 New Zealand has a strong history of open and transparent government that is internationally recognised.